travelgateX/documentation-site/content/guion.md

 -- Connect to more than 600 sellers of travel products.
--- Allow customers to search & book through a number of sellers -- Gain complete control of the number and quality of requests sent and received -- Map new suppliers to your existing hotel codes
+-- Allow customers to search & book through a number of sellers -- Gain complete control of the number and quality of requests sent and received -- Map new `sellers` to your existing hotel codes

 - HOW: implementación API en GraphQL
 - HOW: como funciona?